ADU Rules in Chicago, Illinois

 Max Size (JADU)Not allowed

-Max Height22 ft (coach houses)
+Max Height22 ft (detached coach houses)

 Setback Requirements [1][2][3]